Table of Contents

 The Tughlaq Dynasty

 The Tughlaq dynasty lasted from 1320 to nearly the end of the 14th century.
-The first ruler Ghazi Malik renamed himself Ghiyath al-Din Tughlaq and is also referred to in scholarly works as Tughlak Shah.
+The first ruler Ghazi Malik renamed himself Ghiyath al-Din Tughlaq.
+He is also referred to in scholarly works as Tughlak Shah.

 Ghiyasuddin Tughlaq